Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Discussion

 \subsection{Design Trade-offs and Limitations}

 \textbf{Handling Conflicting Guidelines.} The scheme does not enforce consistency.
-Two guidelines may contradict: one recommends red for emphasis, another cautions against it for colorblind accessibility.
+Two guidelines may contradict: one recommends red for emphasis, while the other cautions against it for colorblind accessibility.
 This permissiveness is intentional.
 In visualization design, contradictions are typically contextual trade-offs, not logical errors.
 Forcing resolution at authoring time requires choosing a ``winner'' without knowing the user's situation.
 Our approach defers this decision to inference time, where the context (audience, task, medium, data type) can break the tie.
-The operators in \autoref{sec:analysis} surface conflicts, letting systems present competing recommendations as alternatives for user judgment rather than hiding the tension.
+The operators in \cref{sec:analysis} surface conflicts, presenting competing recommendations to user judgment rather than hiding the tension.
 In conversational applications, an agent can explain the trade-off and elicit additional context from the designer to guide selection.

 \textbf{Traceability under Probabilistic Retrieval.} The scheme relies on embedding-based similarity to match user contexts to relevant guidelines.
 Embeddings are probabilistic: querying ``elderly readers'' might retrieve guidelines for ``older adults'' or miss relevant entries phrased differently.
 Does this fuzziness compromise the traceability we claim?
 Two features mitigate this concern.
 First, static metadata supports faceted filtering.
 Deterministic queries on labels like \texttt{audience:older-adults} can narrow the candidate set before semantic search refines it.
 Second, retrieval returns human-authored text files, not generated content.
 Retrieval errors surface inapplicable guidelines, not hallucinated ones.
 Provenance from recommendation to source remains intact; the failure mode is irrelevance, not fabrication.